FernandoAndrade10/Lexical-Analyzer/README.md

-# Lexical Analayzer
+# Lexical Analyzer

-lexical analyzer using a FSM
+Lexical analyzer using an FSM

 ## Description

-To write a lexical analyzer using a FSM.
+To write a lexical analyzer using an FSM.
 Using a function named lexer(), that returns a token when needed.
 The lexer should return a token and a lexeme.
-Program reads a file of source code, generates tokens, and outputs the results - printing both tokens and lexemes.
+The program reads a file of source code, generates tokens, and outputs the results - printing both tokens and lexemes.

+## Design

+Using a struct for token type and using a vector for the Lexer.
+3 major functions.
+A function to retrieve the state of the current element being analyzed.
+A vector to find the tokens.
+Finally, a function to retrieve the lexeme name.

+Regular Expressions:
+Letter = [a-zA-z]
+Digit = [0-9]
+Period = [.]
+Under = [ _ ]

+Integer = (digit)+
+Real = (digit)(period)?(digit)
+Identifier = (letter)(letter | digit | under)*

 ## Getting Started